Checking your cholesterol (blood fats)

 Your doctor or nurse is likely to start you on a medicine called atorvastatin, and usually at 20mg.
 If you think you are having any bad side effects, talk to your doctor, as your dose or the type of statin you take may need to change.

-Discover our For you page to find out more about programmes and interactive content that can help make some simple healthy tweaks.
+Discover our Learning Zone to find out more about programmes and interactive content that can help make some simple healthy tweaks.